 There are more well defined flatbreads such as pita in Greek and turkish cuisine as well as chapatti in Indian and Bangladeshi cuisine and with these and many other exceptions, naan would appear to be a "catch all".
 That said, it's still a great accompaniment to many a meal and perfect for cooking on the barbecue.

-I've chosen to cook mine on the ceramic heat deflector in my kamado but you can use a pizza stone or just cook them directly on the cooking grate.
+I've chosen to cook mine on the ceramic heat deflector in my kamado (it was in the early days of my kamado cooking experience) but now it's just not clean enough.
+The best is to set up for indirect cooking ie have the heat deflector stones in position and use a pizza stone sited on the cooking grate.

 Mix the butter into the flour with your finger tips, add the sugar, salt and dried yeast and pour in the warm milk.
 Kneed well and then gently add the yogurt, continue to kneed until the dough has formed well.

 You’ll know when you’ve reached this stage because the bowl will be clean.
 If the consistency is too wet then add a little flour and if too dry, add a small amount of milk.

 Cover the bowl with stretch wrap and put the dough aside in a warmish environment for 2-3 hours.
 After it has risen, knock it back by kneading again for 2-3 minutes and then leave until ready to use.